akeneo/pim-docs/cookbook/import_export/create-custom-step.rst

 You may have noticed that we use a custom class for the notification step and we define the handler as a step element.

-That's it, you can now connect to the PIM and begin to configure and use your new export!
+That's it, you can now connect to the PIM and begin configuring and using your new export!